Why does my home battery drain when Octopus charges my EV?

 Phase 1: The off-peak charging window (e.g. 00:30–05:30)

 During this window, your battery is charging.
-A battery cannot charge and discharge at the same time — so while it is filling up from cheap overnight grid power, your home's other loads are also supplied from the grid.
-Everything — lights, the fridge, any overnight appliances — runs on off-peak electricity while the battery charges.
-This is working exactly as intended.
+A battery cannot normally charge and discharge at the same time, so in many common inverter configurations your home's other loads are also supplied from the grid while the battery fills.
+The exact behaviour depends on your inverter topology, CT placement and settings.

 Phase 2: After the window ends